embeddeddevroom/fosdem-2025/cfp-announcement.md

        even if the code does not exist yet.
 If any doubts arise don't hesitate to contact us.

+     * Write a short bio section describing yourself.
+This will be visible on the schedule and is important for FOSDEM visitors to understand your background and what to expect from you.
+A bio is required.

      * Last but not least, make sure you have up to date contact info.

 Feel free to send an email to the embedded mailing list should you have